laserman120/SOTF-Mod-LootRespawnControl/README.md

 ## Default Loot Group Item IDs

-Here are the item IDs for the default loot groups, with descriptions.
-Use these as a reference for your custom lists.
+Here are the item IDs for the default loot groups.
+You can use these as a reference for your custom lists.

 * **Melee Weapons:**
     ```